 An international committee chaired by Eleanor Roosevelt laid down the basis for modern international human rights law.
 This declaration based on the principle that all human beings are born free and equal in dignity and rights.

 Human Rights Day Activities

 Following Human Rights day activities held in major cities of the world every year on 10th December:

-- Arrangement of high level political conferences, meetings and cultural events/ exhibitions to address the human rights issues.
+- Arrangement of high-level political conferences, meetings, and cultural events/ exhibitions to address human rights issues.

-- Award of Nobel peace prize held on 10th of December.
+- Award of Nobel Peace Prize held on the 10th of December.

-- Award of Five-yearly United Nations prize in the field of Human rights on 10th of December.
+- Award of Five-yearly United Nations prize in Human rights on the 10th of December.

-- Many government, private organizations, civil and social-cause institutions active in the human rights field also schedule special events to commemorate the day.
+- Many governments, private organizations, civil and social-cause institutions active in the human rights field also schedule special events to commemorate the day.

 - Human Rights Day theme for 2016 was “stand up for someone’s rights today”.

 - The theme for 2015 was “Our rights, our freedoms, Always”.